Expert Advice from Long Island's Licensed Contractor

 The documentation you create in the first hours after a storm directly affects your claim outcome.
 Here's a step-by-step guide to photographing, cataloging, and preserving storm damage evidence before any repairs begin.

-What Is an Oil Puff Back — and What Do You Do About It?
+What Is a Puff Back — and What Do You Do About It?

 An oil burner puff back can coat your entire home in fine, oily soot in seconds.
 Most homeowners have never heard of it until it happens to them.
 Here's what it is, why it happens, and how it's properly cleaned up.